msberends/AMR/README.md

 This package contains the **complete microbial taxonomic data** (with all  seven taxonomic ranks - from subkingdom to subspecies) from the publicly available Integrated Taxonomic Information System (ITIS, https://www.itis.gov).

-All (sub)species from the taxonomic kingdoms Bacteria, Fungi and Protozoa are included in this package, as well as all previously accepted names known to ITIS.
+All (sub)species from the **taxonomic kingdoms Bacteria, Fungi and Protozoa are included in this package**, as well as all previously accepted names known to ITIS.
 Furthermore, the responsible authors and year of publication are available.
-This allows users to use authoritative taxonomic information for their data analysis on any microorganism, not only human pathogens.
+This **allows users to use authoritative taxonomic information** for their data analysis on any microorganism, not only human pathogens.
+It also helps to **quickly determine the Gram stain of bacteria**, since all bacteria are classified into subkingdom Negibacteria or Posibacteria.

 ITIS is a partnership of U.S., Canadian, and Mexican agencies and taxonomic specialists.